yugabyte/yugabyte-db/docs/content/latest/admin/ysqlsh.md

 {{< note title="Cloud shell" >}}

-For security reasons, cloud shell only has access to a subset of meta-commands.
+For security reasons, the Yugabyte Cloud cloud shell only has access to a subset of meta-commands.
 With the exception of read-only access to the `/share` directory to load the sample datasets, commands that access the filesystem do not work in cloud shell.

 {{< /note >}}